vidhanbhonsle/demo-app-Telnyx/README.md

  ## Steps

  ### Step 1: Telnyx Setup
- You need to sign up for Telnyx account, obtain a number with SMS capabilities to use as SMS Auto-Responder and configure the number for messaging.
+ You need to sign up for Telnyx account, obtain a number with SMS capabilities and configure the number for messaging.
  <details>
 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>